just-buildsystem/justbuild/doc/concepts/symlinks.md

 the `git`-tree of the root, so `git`-tree-based ignore-special roots are content fixed and hence eligible for target-level caching.

-### Accepting non-upwards relative symlinks as first-class objects
+### Non-upwards relative symlinks as first-class objects

-Finally, a restricted form of symlinks, more precisely relative non-upwards symbolic links, will be added as first-class object.
-That is, a new artifact type (besides blobs and trees) for relative non-upwards symbolic links is added.
-Like any other artifact they can be freely placed into the inputs of an action, as well as in artifacts, runfiles, or provides map of a target.
-Artifacts of this new type can be defined as
+Finally, a restricted form of symlinks, more precisely *relative* *non-upwards symbolic links*, exist as first-class objects.
+That is, a new artifact type (besides blobs and trees) for relative non-upwards symbolic links has been introduced.
+Like any other artifact, they can be freely placed into the inputs of an action, as well as in artifacts, runfiles, or provides map of a target.
+Artifacts of this new type can be defined as:

  - source-symlink reference, as well as implicitly as part of a source tree,